Skip to main content

 • Materially affect the waiting lists for health or social services in a way that endangers the lives or safety of Canadian citizens or permanent residents waiting for those services

-The cost assessment is conducted by a panel physician who examines immigration medical exam results and prepares an estimate of anticipated health and social services costs.
-The estimate covers the full range of expected services — hospital care, medication, specialist services, home care, social supports.
+A medical officer, supported by panel physician findings, reviews the immigration medical exam results and prepares an estimate of anticipated health and social services costs.
+The estimate can cover the full range of expected services: hospital care, medication, specialist services, home care, and social supports such as specialized institutional placement.
+What this means for you in practice is that an officer is weighing realistic, evidence-based projected costs against the threshold, not simply reacting to the name of a condition.

 Who Needs an Immigration Medical Exam?